 "Tibet At a Glance: Special Exhibition of Tibetan Miniatures," the festival's main event co-organized with Chuan Der Buddhist, will take place from Dec.
 21, 2019 through March 31, 2020 at the Mongolian and Tibetan Cultural Gallery.

-Taiwanese exhibition-goers can look forward to Tibetan dolls that were exquisitely engraved by monks of the Drepung Monastery of south India.
+Taiwanese exhibition-goers can look forward to Tibetan dolls that were exquisitely engraved by monks of the Drepung Loseling Monastery of south India.
 Each doll is considered the embodiment of Tibetan culture, which is a splendid and colorful one that encompasses unique religious beliefs, plateau lifestyles, traditional costumes, and vibrant performance arts like dance, drama, and opera.

 Follow the festival on Facebook for the latest program updates and ticket giveaways.